stone-payments/stoneco-guidelines/backend/rest/README.md

 ### Searching

-Define search as a sub-resorce for your collection.
-Use generic query parameter like "q" to perform a full text search over your resources and return the search result in the same format as a normal list result.
+Use a generic query parameter like "q" to perform a full text search over your resources and return the search result in the same format as a normal list result.
 In order to make more complex searches allow the use of full text search operators like + - or "/ .

 ---
 ```html